lesserfish/PeepingTom/README.md

     civ5 > reset

-The following scann will then be equivalent to a initial scan.
+The following scan will then be equivalent to a initial scan.
 To see a list of saved scans, you can run

     > show memory